 Portrait of Abdullah Qureshi.
 Photograph courtesy: Hammas WaliRecent News

-Abdullah Qureshi successfully defended his doctoral thesis, Mythological Migrations: Imagining Queer Muslim Utopias—Artistic and Curatorial Strategies of Collaboration, Collective Resistance, and Coalition-Building, at Aalto University in Finland on December 4th, 2025.
-Recognising his work as a significant contribution to existing European Studies scholarship on race, gender, sexuality, and religion from artistic and curatorial perspectives, the Doctoral Programme Committee awarded his dissertation a pass with distinction.
+Abdullah Qureshi’s doctoral thesis was defended on December 4th, 2025 and a pass with distinction.
 Additionally, his thesis was selected for Art Theses (formerly Aalto Arts Books) and is published by Aalto University.
 It can be purchased from the Aalto University shop.

 Between Flesh and Remembering: On Personal Histories, Queer Intimacies, and Poetic Gestures, 2025 - Present (work-in-progress)